ariannedee/intro-to-python/README.md

 ## FAQs
 ### Can I use Python 2?

 Yes, but I highly recommend using Python 3.
 If you are using Python 2, a few commands will be different.
-I will mention them throughout the class.
+Refer to the last page of the PDF handout provided in the class resources.

 ### Can I use a different code editor besides PyCharm?